bossjones/codegen-lab/hack/drafts/cursor_rules/python-refactor.mdc.md

       __all__ = ['DataModel', 'process_data', 'helper_function', 'api_endpoint']
       ```

+      Update PLAN.md to reflect progress:
+      ```markdown
+      ## Current Status
+      - [x] Analysis completed
+      - [x] Phase 1: Setup (Completed)
+      - [x] Phase 2: Migration (Completed)
+      - [x] Phase 3: Integration (Initial)
+      - [ ] Phase 3: Integration (Testing)

+      ## Notes
+      - Migration of all components completed
+      - Re-exports established in __init__.py
+      - Original module updated to maintain backward compatibility
+      - Integration tests pending
+      - Next steps: Implement full functionality for each component
+      ```

       ### Step 6: Gradually implement each component
-      After setting up the structure, go back and implement each component fully, updating the checklist in your scratch pad as you complete each task.
+      After setting up the structure, go back and implement each component fully, updating the checklist in your scratch pad as you complete each task and regularly updating the PLAN.md file with your progress and decisions.

+      Final update to PLAN.md after completion:
+      ```markdown
+      ## Current Status
+      - [x] Analysis completed
+      - [x] Phase 1: Setup (Completed)
+      - [x] Phase 2: Migration (Completed)
+      - [x] Phase 3: Integration (Completed)

+      ## Notes
+      - All components have been fully implemented
+      - Tests passing for all modules
+      - Backward compatibility confirmed
+      - Refactoring complete and ready for review

+      ## Lessons Learned
+      - Models should be defined early as they are dependencies for other components
+      - Type hints are essential for ensuring correct integration
+      - Pseudocode approach made it easy to see the overall structure before diving into details
+      - Incremental approach allowed for regular testing and validation
+      ```

 examples:
   - input: |